 After photographing Australian wildlife for almost 40 years I am more inspired than ever by our beautiful but fragile country.
 The special moments I experience when observing wildlife and the natural environment have become the subject of my photography and the motivation for sharing my images.
 My camera is merely the powerful tool I use to tell a story, isolate and accentuate exquisite beauty or faithfully capture a particular subject.

 I first picked up a camera in 1973 when a friend lent me his to accompany me on a trip to see the wildflowers in the western Australian semi-arid desert.
-It was a Pentax fully manual film camera with a 50mm lens, 200mm lens and a set of extension tubes.
+It was a Pentax K100 fully manual film camera with a 50mm lens, 200mm lens and a set of extension tubes.
 Well, I had the best fun and immediately upon my return bought my own similar outfit.
 The rest is history.
-I now shoot with Canon gear, my most recent body is the Canon R5 mirrorless, 'EF' lenses include; 500mm f4, 1.4X, Canon EOS 100mm-400mm f5.6 zoom, 16-35mm f2.8, 24mm-70mm and 100mm macro, RF lenses 15-35mm EOS 2.8 IS plus a range of flashes and bits-n-pieces.
-I find the the canon super telephoto lenses to be exceptional equipment.
+I now shoot with Canon R5 mirrorless cameras.
+Lenses include; Canon EF 600mm f4 111, 1.4X, Canon RF 100mm-500mm f5.6 zoom, Canon RF 15-35mm f2.8 IS, Canon EF 24mm-70mm and 100mm macro, plus a range of flashes and bits-n-pieces.

 I have always loved nature.
 I grew up in country Western Australia and spent many hours wandering the bush as a kid.
 As a teenager I stayed for a few weeks on my uncle’s farm in the mallee country.
 The trees were in blossom and swarming with insects, including many varieties of brightly coloured Jewel Beetles.
 Fascination with these beautiful beetles motivated a passion for collecting insects, which I killed with petrol and pinned to a piece of cork.
 I soon became disenchanted with killing but retained a passion for all wildlife, particularly birds; they were alive and free.
 Then with the discovery of the camera the challenge of capturing that ‘spirit of life and freedom’ was all too alluring.